PolarGeospatialCenter/setsm_postprocessing_python/README.md

 * `--rmse-cutoff` :: After the iterative coregistration step is complete, the final RMSE value for the coregistration is reported.
 If that RMSE value is greater than the value specified by this argument, the scene that failed to register to the strip will become the start of a new strip segment.
 * `--scheduler` :: Currently only the PBS and SLURM job schedulers are supported.
 If you provide this argument, note that if you do not specify a particular PBS/SLURM jobscript to run with the `--jobscript` argument a default jobscript will be selected from the 'jobscripts' folder in the repo root directory that corresponds to this script and the indicated scheduler type.
 * `--jobscript` :: REQUIREMENTS: The jobscript MUST (1) be readable by the provided `--scheduler` job scheduler type, (2) load the Python environment that includes all required packages as specified above under "Python package dependencies" before it (3) executes the main command that runs the script for a single `--stripid` by means of substituting the entire command into the jobscript through the environment variable `$p1`.
-* `--logdir` :: If this argument is not provided and you are using the default jobscripts from this repo, the default output log file directory for SLURM is the directory where the command to run the script was submitted, while for PBS it is the `$HOME` directory of the user who submitted the command.
+* `--logdir` :: If this argument is NOT provided and you are using the default jobscripts from this repo, the default output log file directory for SLURM is the directory where the command to run the script was submitted, while for PBS it is the `$HOME` directory of the user who submitted the command.
+* `--email` :: If this option is provided (with or without an email address) and you are using the default jobscripts from this repo, an email will be sent to the email address tied to your user account upon end or abort of ONLY the job that was submitted last in the batch (to avoid spamming you with emails).
+This relies on the the mail option provided by the selected job scheduler, which is not supported on every system.
+If an email address is also provided with this option, an additional email will be sent upon end or error of the last submitted task/job using `email.mime.text.MIMEText` with `smtplib` from the Python Standard Library.
 * `--dryrun` :: Useful for testing which strips will be built where, without actually starting the process of building them.
 * `--stripid` :: During normal batch usage of this script, you only specify the `src` source directory of all scenes that you aim to turn into multiple strips.
 This argument is then typically used only internally by the batch execution logic to specify which single strip each instance of the scenes2strips program will work on.
 If you have a ton of scenes (that can be made into multiple strips) in the `src` directory and wish to only create/recreate a specific strip, you can specify that strip using the OSU-PGC strip-pair ID naming convention described above under "Step 1: Source scene selection by "strip-pair ID"".